9623Y/9623Y-Spin-Up-Notebook/README.md

 Each High Goal has a lower basket with a bar through the middle.
 The bar holds up a thin, plastic disc that hold the chains, and the chains themselves.
 These chains are used to help catch the disc and give it a better chance at making it into the basket.

 The High Goal itself only sits at 14.1".
 The supporting bar definitely adds a new level of difficulty to the game as the bar sits 18.5" above the field.
-This added height lifts the base of the lower basket to 21.4" off the field..
+This added height lifts the base of the lower basket to 21.4" off the field.
 The outer lip of the basket sits roughly 25" above the field with the highest point of the High Goal contraption sitting 35.5" off the field.

 These goals are made for robots to shoot discs into the lower basket and gives 5 points for each disc successfully landed into the basket.